31 South Commerce Way, Suite 100 Bethlehem, PA 18017

 Our non-surgical abortion process uses Mifepristone and Misoprostol to end a pregnancy at home.

-Make sure your abortion is complete and receive birth control if desired.
+Make sure your abortion by pill procedure is complete and receive birth control if desired.

 Making sure you have the necessary time, support, and medications for a successful procedure.